remla25-team1/model-training/README.md

 # Model Training

-Sentiment analysis model.
+Repository for training a sentiment analysis model.

 ## Poetry for Dependency Management

 This project uses **Poetry** to manage Python dependencies and virtual environments.
-Poetry simplifies package management and ensures consistent environments across different machines.

 ### Getting Started